 Skip to main content, skip to search, or skip to the top of the page.

-On Friday, April 18th, Urban Food, Farm, & Agriculture Law Practicum Student Libby Busdicker attended Prima Civitas’ IP Law 101 session in Flint, Michigan, and received the opportunity to speak about the legal services offered by the Practicum and distribute Practicum materials to attendees.
+On Friday, April 18th, Food Law Clinic student clinician Libby Busdicker attended Prima Civitas’ IP Law 101 session in Flint, Michigan, and received the opportunity to speak about the legal services offered by the clinic and distribute materials to attendees.

 On Tuesday, April 2nd, from 3:00 p.m. until 5:00 p.m.
-Urban Food, Farm, & Agriculture Law Practicum Students Sean Tobin and Devin Kenney conducted outreach on behalf of the Practicum at the Allen Street Market.
-At the Market, Mr. Tobin and Mr. Kenney spoke with vendors and provided patrons with pamphlets and brochures on the services offered by the Practicum.
+Food Law Clinic student clinicians Sean Tobin and Devin Kenney conducted outreach at the Allen Street Market.
+At the Market, Mr. Tobin and Mr. Kenney spoke with vendors and provided patrons with pamphlets and brochures on the services offered by the clinic.

 On October 29, 2013, representatives from the Urban Food, Farm & Agriculture Law Practicum attended Michigan State University’s Fanning the Flames lecture series to learn more about available opportunities in the agriculture movement and present on the legal services accessible to members of the public through the Practicum.
 At the lecture series, members from the Practicum received the opportunity to network with Detroit-centered growers and farmers and learn more about the current statutory, legislative, and policy issues surrounding the urban agriculture movement.
 At this conference, representatives from the Practicum spoke about the legal services provided by the Practicum, answered specific questions about the Practicum, and outlined the administrative procedures of the Practicum.
 Attending lectures surrounding the urban agriculture movement is imperative to the work being completed by the Urban Food, Farm & Agriculture Law Practicum, as it provides Practicum faculty, staff, and students with the opportunity to learn more about the agriculture movement and network with potential clientele.

-During the fall 2013 academic semester, a representative from the Urban Food, Farm & Agriculture Law Practicum traveled to Recovery Park to meet with Gary M. Wozniak and learn more about the anticipated legal needs of Recovery Park, Recovery Park’s mission, and how the Practicum can assist Recovery Park in providing legal education seminars to individuals who participate in Recovery Park’s job creation projects.
+During the fall 2013 academic semester, a representative from the Food Law Clinic traveled to Recovery Park to meet with Gary M. Wozniak and learn more about the anticipated legal needs of Recovery Park, Recovery Park’s mission, and how the clinic can assist Recovery Park in providing legal education seminars to individuals who participate in Recovery Park’s job creation projects.
 Recovery Park is an independent nonprofit organization established in part, to incubate numerous businesses related to the urban agriculture movement, including: year-round farming businesses, orchards, indoor fish farming, and food processing centers.
 As Recovery Park is in the final stages of land acquisition, it will be important to maintain a strong relationship with Recovery Park and Gary Wozniak because the organization is likely to need legal representation in the future and is interested in partnering with an entity that it can refer individuals who are part of Recovery Park’s job creation projects to when they have a legal concern regarding their business or nonprofit organization.